 .

-bool isWizard { false };
+bool isWizard { true };

 // This will be equivalent to TakeDamage(50, true)

-TakeDamage(25 * 2, !isWizard);
+TakeDamage(25 * 2, isWizard);

 int CalculateDamage() {